terminar/rebellion/README.md

 ## Call for developers

-I talked to a handful of people about the (a better) integration of the NI devices into

-- Reaper
-- Ableton
+The first year showed that there is really low interest in (extended) support for NI devices in DAWs like Ableton or Reaper.
+There were some interested users contacting me regarding Bitwig but most of the time, DrivenByMoss was enough as hint.

-If you are a developer and interested in this topic, please contact me!
+Still: If you are a developer and interested in this topic, please contact me!
+But - i will follow my own project goal by now.

 ## What can i do with rebellion?